Bolokhovians: Etymology

 Romanian scholars suggest that the name "Bolokhoveni" may have derived from Voloch, the East Slavic term for Romanians, or Vlachs.
 If this theory is correct, the Bolokhoveni were Romanians living in the western regions of Kievan Rus'.
 However this theory is contradicted by archaeological evidence, which indicates that the Bolokhovian material culture resembled that of its contemporaries in the western parts of Kievan Rus'.
-Furthermore, it is documented that the Bolokhovian princes had family ties with boyars of the Principality of Halych.
+Furthermore, it is documented that the Bolokhovian princes had family ties with boyars of the Principality of Galicia.